What is Carnival’s “Behind the Fun” Like?

 What do you do on the Behind the Fun tour?

-The “Behind the Fun” tour takes you to various off-limits areas of the ship.
+The “Behind the Fun” tour takes you to various off-limit areas of the ship.
 The tour usually takes place in the morning on the last sea day of a cruise.
 For cruises that are 6 days or more, the tour is about 3.5 hours.
 For shorter cruises, it lasts about 2 hours.

 My Behind the Fun tour experience

-I did the Behind the Fun Tour on my last cruise on the Carnival Horizon (see the live cruise blog).
+I did the Behind the Fun Tour on my last cruise on the Carnival Horizon (see the live cruise blog here).
 We booked the activity the minute we got on the ship, and the tickets were in our stateroom the night before.
 The tour started at 8 am on the last sea day of the cruise.

 We met at the Fahrenheit 555 Steakhouse, where our guide explained what we’d be doing for the trip and the security precautions.
 We had a security guard with us the whole time, and they used a metal detector to make sure we didn’t have any phones or cameras with us (they held them until the end of the tour).